Ecuador says ready to ship first big copper export within weeks

 The OPEC nation, which has struggled with low oil prices in recent years, has been drumming up foreign investment to tap its big copper, gold and silver deposits.
 It aims to more than double the value of mining to its cash-strapped economy by 2021.

-Mining edged up to contribue 1.61% of GDP by the end of 2018, from 1.5% a year earlier and is “still tracking 4%” as more major new projects come on line, he said.
+Mining edged up to contribute 1.61% of GDP by the end of 2018, from 1.5% a year earlier and is “still tracking 4%” as more major new projects come on line, he said.

-Among other projects are the Loma Larga gold-copper project being developed by Canada’s INV Metals, which Benalcazar said has recently secured finance and Lumina Gold Corp’s Cangrejos gold mine.
+Among other projects are the Loma Larga gold project being developed by Canada’s INV Metals, which Benalcazar said has recently secured finance and Lumina Gold Corp’s Cangrejos gold mine.

 Those actively exploring include Australia’s Fortescue Metals and privately held Hancock Prospecting, which is the only foreign miner not to have met with the government, he said.